inlets/inlets.dev/blog/_posts/2020-11-06-hybrid-cloud-with-inlets.md

 - `kubectl`, configured to connect to the cluster
 - A domain and access to your DNS admin panel to create a sub-domain
 - A service, like a database, running locally
-- An inlets PRO license
+- An inlets Pro license

-### Create the inlets PRO exit server
+### Create the inlets Pro exit server

 Before we start an inlets-pro exit service, create a Kubernetes secret with a token: